Introduction

 Measure customer satisfaction

 Customer satisfaction is an essential part of any business process audit.
-If the customer is satisfied, it indicates the increased productivity, efficiency, and working of the business.
+If the customer is satisfied, it indicates the increased productivity and efficiency of the business.

 How to improve your business processes post audit

-It is easy to list the attributes of business processes, but it is equally important to assess how much it is truly applicable in practice.
-After auditing your business process, you are required to follow certain things in order to maintain and improve your business process post-audit.
+After auditing your business process, you must follow certain things to maintain and improve your business process post-audit.

 Create an auditing team